votesUP Manual

 Unconfirmed email addresses can be changed by the organisers.
 However, an email address may not appear twice in an event, even if one of those accounts is currently blocked.

-📧 The verification link in a confirmation mail has expired!
+📧 The verification link in a confirmation email has expired!

-No problem: You have two options to confirm your account anyway.
-1) You can have a new confirmation link emailed to you via your «Profile» within the event.
-2) votesUP also sends an e-mail via the «Forgotten password?» function, which implicitly confirms your access to the mail account and thus your “authenticity”.
+1) votesUP also sends an email via the «Forgotten password?» function, which implicitly confirms your access to the mail account and thus your “authenticity”.

 ⚙️ Some buttons seem to be missing!?

-In case you have an ad blocker activated in your browser, it may accidentally hide elements that you actually want to see.
+If you have an ad blocker enabled in your browser, it may inadvertently hide elements that you want to see.
 This occurs, for example, with “uBlock Origin” when the “Annoyances” section is switched on.

 votesUP does not come with advertising or trackers, so we recommend deactivating the ad blocker while you are using votesUP.